 In Fast switching mode, a redundant transmission route between Linux servers or Solaris servers in the same network is used so that the total amount of data transferred can be increased, and that the data communication can be continued even if the transmission route fails.
 It also enables higher levels of throughput through redundant transmission routes.
 GLS performs early failure detection, so when one transmission route fails, the failed route will be cut off then the system will be operated on a reduced scale.
-The compatible hosts are PRIMEQUEST, PRIMERGY, PRIMEPOWER, GP7000F, GP-S, and Fujitsu S series.
+The compatible hosts are PRIMEQUEST, PRIMERGY, SPARC M10, SPARC Enterprise, PRIMEPOWER, and other systems where GLS's Fast switching mode is running.